Max Raisin: Life

-Raisin was born on July 15, 1881, in Nesvizh, Minsk Governorate, Russia, the son of Aaron Solomon Raisin and Taube Slutzky.
+Raisin was born on July 15, 1881, in Nesvizh, Minsk Governorate, Russian Empire, the son of Aaron Solomon Raisin and Taube Slutzky.
 His brother was Rabbi Jacob S. Raisin.

-Raisin immigrated to America in 1892.
+Raisin's family emigrated to the United States in 1892.
 In 1903, he received an A.B. from the University of Cincinnati and was ordained a rabbi by Hebrew Union College.
 He also did post-grad studies at the University of California and Columbia University.
 He was elected rabbi of Congregation B'nai Abraham of Portsmouth, Ohio in 1901, while he was still a student at Hebrew Union College.
 By 1903, he wrote A History of the Jews of America in Hebrew and contributed to Hebrew periodicals in Russia and Germany.
 In 1903, he was elected rabbi of Congregation Ryhim Ahoovim in Stockton, California.
 In 1904, he became rabbi of Temple Sinai in St. Francisville, Louisiana.
 In 1905, he became rabbi of the new Congregation Israel in Philadelphia, Pennsylvania, the first Reform congregation in South Philadelphia.
 Later that year, he resigned from the congregation and was unanimously elected rabbi of Congregation Beth Israel in Meridian, Mississippi.

 In 1912, Raisin received an honorary Doctor of Laws degree from the University of Mississippi, the first Mississippi rabbi to be so honored.
 He fought with some success to wipe out child labor in Mississippi.
 In 1913, he became rabbi of Shaari Zedek Synagogue in Brooklyn, New York.
 In 1918, he resigned from Shaari Zedek to become rabbi of a new congregation called the Brooklyn Synagogue, the first Jewish congregation in Bedford.
 In 1921, Raisin became rabbi of the Barnert Memorial Temple in Paterson, New Jersey.
 He retired as rabbi emeritus of the Temple in 1946.